Recovery is just a phone call away.

 Nalmefene

-How Effective Is Acamprosate In Treating Alcohol Addiction?
+How Effective Is Acamprosate in Treating Alcohol Addiction in New Jersey, Middlesex County?

 Is Acamprosate A Controlled Substance?